 We provide educational resources about cystic fibrosis (CF) for teachers, parents, students and health professionals.

-Our aim is to improve understanding of cystic fibrosis (CF) within the school community so that students who have CF feel supported and are understood in terms of their health, educational and emotional requirements.
-Our CF school resources include teachers guides, student health plans and free CF e-learning modules.
+To improve understanding of cystic fibrosis (CF) within schools and the community we have developed a range of resources which include teachers guides, student health plans, CF Fact Sheets and free CF e-learning modules.

 What is CFSmart?